The Brahma chicken – the gentle giant of your chicken coop.

 The yolks, in particular, are exceptionally large and great for using in cooking or baking.

-They are also prolific layers, giving you about 300 eggs per year or five to six eggs each week.
+They are also prolific layers, giving you between 150 and 300 eggs per year or four to six eggs each week.

 Most chickens don’t usually lay during the shorter days of the year unless you provide supplementary light.